 ZipRecruiter

-ZipRecruiter is a free platform for job-seekers that uses AI to match qualified candidates with roles looking for their skills.
-ZipRecruiter advertises itself as a service where employers can post jobs that will then be advertised across hundreds of job boards all over the internet.
+ZipRecruiter is a free platform for job seekers that uses AI to match qualified candidates with roles that require their skills.
+ZipRecruiter advertises itself as a service that lets employers post jobs, which are then advertised across hundreds of job boards across the internet.

 - ZipRecruiter's AI job matching will proactively connect you with roles that fit your skills.

 - ZipRecruiter is an automation tool for employers to post listings across many job boards.
-It offers more innovative tools for employers than it does job-seekers, and you may find many of the same listings on other boards.
+It offers more innovative tools for employers than it does for job seekers, and you may find many of the same listings on other boards.

 Job search websites will almost always prompt you to apply by uploading a resume and a cover letter.
 While the cover letter isn't usually mandatory, writing a cover letter that's strong, specific, and targeted can significantly boost your application's chances of success.
 If you need help getting started, try our AI Cover Letter Generator.